skarokin/typst-resumes/SeanKimResume-Sep2025/template.typ

     ligatures: false
   )

-  //Recommended to have 0.5in margin on all sides set page(
+  // Recommended to have 0.5in margin on all sides set page(
     margin: (0.5in),
     paper: paper,